-1Throughout this document "Intel processors" mean the 32 bit processors of the Intel x86 family, namely i386(SX and DX) (optionally with i387 coprocessor), i486 and Pentium or compatibles.
+1Throughout this document "Intel processors" mean the 32 bit processors of the Intel x86 family, namely i386(SX and DX) (optionally with i387 coprocessor), i486 and Pentium or compatibles, e.g., AMD processors.
+Intel Itanium Processors are currently not supported by this implementation.